JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 ## Generate bindings using command line

-In addition to the definition file, you can specify what to include into bindings by passing the corresponding properties as options in the `cinterop` call.
+In addition to the definition file, you can specify what to include in bindings by passing the corresponding properties as options in the `cinterop` call.

 Here's an example of the command that produces a `png.klib` compiled library: